Southern Park Mall: 2000s and 2010s

+Redevelopment

 In redevelopment efforts, Washington Prime Group tore down the Sears building in late 2019 and replaced it with the DeBartolo Commons, which added some smaller exterior storefronts whilst decreasing the overall square footage of the mall.
 DeBartolo Commons opened in 2021, adding recreational spaces and restaurants to the complex.
 Earlier in 2021, a Planet Fitness relocated to the mall, combining former tenant locations and creating a new junior anchor space on the mall's east side.
-In August 2023, Windsor officially opened in the former Aeropostale space.
-As of May 2, 2023, the mall has an occupancy rate of 76%.
-On August 27, 2024, it was announced that Chick-Fil-A would be closing on August 31 after 44 years of business at the mall.
+In September of 2022, Macy's implemented a Toys "R" Us department on the upper level, in part with Macy's national roll-out of the lease department.